 Fire safety of a campus is an important factor when deciding upon an educational institution to attend.
-In 2008, Congress passed the College Opportunity and Affordability Act, which requires an Annual Fire Safety Report with a focus on campus housing.
+In 2008, Congress passed the College Opportunity and Affordability Act, which requires an annual fire safety report from institutions that maintain on-campus student housing.
 This report contains tables showing fire data for campus housing for 2016-2018 along with causes of fires for each year, and fire safety information.